 End-of-rotation and end-of-year evaluations have both summative and formative components.
-Information from a summative evaluation can be used formatively when fellows or faculty members use it to guide their efforts and activities in subsequent rotations and to successfully complete the fellowship program.

-Feedback, formative evaluation, and summative evaluation compare intentions with accomplishments, enabling the transformation of a new specialist to one with growing subspecialty expertise.

-V.A.1.a)

-Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
-(Core)

-Background and Intent: Faculty members should provide feedback frequently throughout the course of each rotation.
-Fellows require feedback from faculty members to reinforce well-performed duties and tasks, as well as to correct deficiencies.
-This feedback will allow for the development of the learner as they strive to achieve the Milestones.
-More frequent feedback is strongly encouraged for fellows who have deficiencies that may result in a poor final rotation evaluation.

-V.A.1.b) Evaluation must be documented at the completion of the assignment.
-(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
-(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, $^{(Core)}$ V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
-(Core)
+Information from a summative evaluation can be used formatively when fellows or faculty members use it to guide their efforts and activities in subsequent rotations and to successfully complete the fellowship program. uation, and summative evaluation compare intentions with ng the transformation of a new specialist to one with growing V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment. ^(Core) throughout the course of members to reinforce wel deficiencies.
+This feedbac to achieve the Milestones aculty members should provide feedback frequently each rotation.
+Fellows require feedback from faculty I-performed duties and tasks, as well as to correct ck will allow for the development of the learner as they strive .
+More frequent feedback is strongly encouraged for fellows at may result in a poor final rotation evaluation.
+V.A.1.b) Evaluation must be documented at the completion of the assignment. ^(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months. ^(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion. ^(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: ^(Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice. ^(Core)